 Pannier Pack (see images to give you an idea of size): with a bike repair kit inside. (*If you don’t need it, just let us know in advance).
 The repair kit includes a pump, set of tools, spare inner tube and cables; as well as a simple label showing you how to carry out essential bike maintenance.
 It also comes with a bike lock.

 Please note that the panniers are not water-proof so it advisable to bring a dry bag with you for the trip.

 Helmet rental is also included as part of your package, but if you don’t need it and you rather bring your own, please let our team know.
 Bear in mind, by Spanish law, both cyclists must use officially approved protective helmets when riding outside urban areas (children under 16 should wear it at all times), except in long steep slopes, on the grounds of medical reasons or under extremely hot conditions.
 Failure to comply with this could result in a traffic fine.

-Additional bike accessories such as waterproof paniers, GPS, child seat, gel seat cover, pedal strapless toe clip, Go Pro Camera, additional front bag and front holder for maps, for instance, can also be hired, just let our customer care team know when booking your trip.
+Additional bike accessories such as waterproof paniers, GPS, gel seat cover, pedal strapless toe clip, Go Pro Camera, additional front bag and front holder for maps, for instance, can also be hired, just let our customer care team know when booking your trip.

 We will also give you suggestions for a children-friendly route/itinerary.
 We generally suggest covering approximately 25kms per day with children.